15 SMART Goals Examples for Kids

 “I will sell the most Girl Scout cookies in my troop by the end of the season to earn the “top seller” award, allowing me to donate the most profits to our troop.
 I will do this by selling cookies at a designated spot in my area for two hours each weekend with a parent and tracking the number of boxes I sell, ensuring I sell at least 10 more than the top seller did this time last year.”

-S: This child will be spending two hours every weekend selling cookies to reach her goal so she can be the top seller of Girl Scout cookies in her troop by the end of the season.
+S: This child will spend two hours every weekend selling cookies to reach her goal of being the top seller of Girl Scout cookies in her troop by the end of the season.

-M: This goal can be measured by counting how many boxes she has sold and comparing the numbers to the top seller from the previous year.
+M: This goal can be measured by counting the number of boxes she has sold and comparing the numbers to the top seller from the previous year.

-A: This is an achievable goal, as one child in the group will be the “top seller” for the season no matter what.
+A: This goal is achievable, as one child in the group will be the “top seller” for the season no matter what.

-R: This is a relevant goal for those who are in a program such as the Girl Scout program and are tasked with raising money to help other causes.
+R: This is a relevant goal for those in programs such as the Girl Scouts who are tasked with raising money to help other causes.

 T: The deadline for this goal is the last day of the Girl Scout season.